sourcegraph/handbook/content/engineering/observability/monitoring_architecture.md

 - Generating the [Prometheus alerting rules](#alerting) and Grafana dashboards.
 - Generating documentation in the form of ["possible solutions"](https://docs.sourcegraph.com/admin/observability/alert_solutions) for site admins to follow when alerts are firing.

-This allows us to assert constraints and principles that we want to hold ourselves to, as described in [our monitoring pillars](./monitoring_pillars.md).
+This allows us to assert constraints and principles that we want to hold ourselves to, as described in [our monitoring pillars](./monitoring_pillars.md), as well as provide integrations with our monitoring architecture.

-To learn more about adding monitoring using the generator, see: [adding monitoring](./monitoring.md#adding-monitoring)
+To learn more about adding monitoring using the generator, see [adding monitoring](./monitoring.md#adding-monitoring).

-## Sourcegraph deployment
+## Standard Sourcgraph deployments

 ### Sourcegraph Grafana